 - 2.6 Policies boosting housing delivery include: - Site allocations in the Local Plan.
-The Council has identified sites capable of delivering a minimum of 6,559 new homes on land suitable for housing development. - New affordable housing policies, which incentivise the delivery of a minimum of 35% affordable homes by reducing the need to submit a viability assessment for developments meeting this target, in line with the Mayor of London's 'Threshold Approach'.
-This policy seeks to boost the amount of community housing built in Kensington and Chelsea and helps speed up decision making while reducing the cost and burden of evidence required from developers providing 35% affordable housing. - Adoption of RBKC Community Housing SPD in June 2020 which provides guidance on the delivery of more affordable homes in new developments. - Amendments to the Employment Zone policy allowing some residential uses in certain circumstances. - A new stricter policy to limit the loss of homes through the amalgamation of properties. - Amending the housing policies to ensure that sites optimise the number of homes delivered.
+The Council has identified sites capable of delivering a minimum of 6,559 new homes on land suitable for housing development. - Affordable housing policies, which incentivise the delivery of a minimum of 35% affordable homes by reducing the need to submit a viability assessment for developments meeting this target, in line with the Mayor of London's 'Threshold Approach'.
+This policy seeks to boost the amount of community housing built in Kensington and Chelsea and helps speed up decision making while reducing the cost and burden of evidence required from developers providing 35% affordable housing. - Adoption of RBKC Community Housing SPD in June 2020 which provides guidance on the delivery of more affordable homes in new developments. - Amendments to the Employment Zone policy allowing some residential uses in certain circumstances. - A new stricter policy to limit the loss of homes through the amalgamation of properties. - Amending the housing policies to ensure that sites optimise the number of homes delivered. - Adoption of several site-specific supplementary planning documents (SPDs) since May 2021 which provide detailed guidance on the Council's objectives and provide more certainty for developers bringing forward proposals and masterplans.
+Adopted and draft site-specific SPDs include: - Lots Road South Design Brief Draft for Consultation (Jan.
+2022) expected to be adopted in Autumn 2022 - Units 1-14 Latimer Road Design Code SPD (Oct.
+2021) - Kensal Canalside Opportunity Area SPD (July 2021) - Royal Brompton Hospital SPD (May 2021)